compiledcode83/Unity-Racing/README.md

-# Unity-Racing
+# Hi Damian,

-Simple Unity game.
 The game (scene) consist of: main character (car) with camera, road, small city and decoration.

 # Run